georgiachanning/sagemath/README.md

 ##### Weeks 2-5: Coding
 In these weeks, I will implement the multiple subsections of the algorithm proposed in *A Matroid Approach to Finding Edge Connectivity and Packing Arborescences* that do not yet exist as a part of SageMath (as far as I can tell).
 In particular, I will implement the matroid intersection algorithm and the round robin algorithm.
 ##### Week 6: Initial Code Review and Testing
 In Week 6, I will meet with my mentor to discuss the first implementation of this algorithm.
 We will identify testing needs as well as targets for efficiency improvements.
-This may include traslating Python code into C for faster runtimes.
 #### Phase 2: Efficiency Improvements and Testing (July 25-September 4)
-##### Weeks 7-9: C Optimization
+##### Weeks 7-9: Docstrings and Tests
-These weeks may focus on translating a Python-implementation of the algorithm described in *A Matroid Approach to Finding Edge Connectivity and Packing Arborescences* into C.
+These weeks will focus on writing docstrings and tests for all the code written in the previous six weeks.
+Focus will be on testing edge cases and writing preliminary documentation.
+Issues identified through testing will be addressed.
-#### Weeks 9-11:
+#### Weeks 9-11: Incremental Optimizations
 These weeks will likely focus on small optimizations in the algorithm in order to make it more efficient.
 Possible optimizations will only be clear after the first implementation when an efficiency analysis can be run on that code.
 #### Phase 3: Final Code, Documentation, and Mentor Review Submissions (September 5-September 12)
 ##### Week 12-13: Wrap-Up